dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 # Usage {#usage}

-{{FIPS203}} supports two different key formats.
-This document only supports the 64-byte seed `(d, z)`.
+{{FIPS203}} supports two different key formats -  this document only supports the 64-byte seed `(d, z)`.
 This format supports stronger binding properties for ML-KEM than the expanded format.
 The 64-byte seed format protects against re-encapsulation attacks.
 This format provides properties closer to the